Transportation Network Analysis with Graph Theory

 Because of these operational constraints, you cannot perform this analysis alone.

-It is key to collaborate with the transportation teams that have the experience of managing the route planning daily.
+It is key to collaborate with the transportation teams that have experience managing the route planning daily.

 Solution: Graph Theory